Setup Go Development Environment with VS Code and WSL on Windows

 Now you’ve setup a fully working Go development environment with VS Code and WSL.
 Happy coding :)

-(Why are my Go extension configs not working?)
+I change the configs of my Go extension, but they are not working.
+Why?
 If you set something in the remote configs, for example changing the format tool, but it’s not working, check if there is a workspace config file and a different value is set there.
 Workspace configs will shadow the others.